 Core partners in Illinois realize that there are significant data system limitations.
 The main barrier to joint case management is the inability to share data through a streamlined process due to the lack of common participant identification method.
 Federal laws governing some programs limit data sharing, and the information collected is not aligned across core partners due to statutory regulations (e.g., Adult Education does not require a Social Security Number to receive services).
 Currently, core partners collect their data using their respective state agency systems.
 There is currently no ability to track participants across programs and no mechanism to identify when a participant has exited from all applicable WIOA core programs.
 To begin to overcome these challenges, Illinois is exploring a "Common Framework Approach" and is seeking additional federal guidance from DOL and the U.S. Department of Education.
-In the meantime, core program partners are collaboratively developing a working definition of "exit" to ensure continuity across programs.
+In the meantime, core programs.
 A common identifier or "common participant ID" across the core programs is also under consideration.